Nearly half of global coal plants will be unprofitable this year, study shows | The Japan Times

 Governments and investors building new coal may never recoup their investment because coal plants typically take 15 to 20 years to cover their costs, the report said.

-A separate report by environmental groups in March said China’s recorded 106 GW of coal-fired power capacity in pre-construction development last year marked a surge of 46% from 2018, indicating the country plans to add more coal plants in the next Five-Year-Plan period.
+A separate report by environmental groups in March said China's recorded 106 GW of coal-fired power capacity in pre-construction development last year marked a surge of 46 percent from 2018, indicating the country plans to add more coal plants in the next Five-Year-Plan period.

-Global coal use in electricity generation must fall by 80% below 2010 levels by 2030 to limit global warming, according to the U.N.’s Intergovernmental Panel on Climate Change.
+Global coal use in electricity generation must fall by 80 percent below 2010 levels by 2030 to limit global warming, according to the U.N.’s Intergovernmental Panel on Climate Change.

 Institutional investors are increasingly divesting from fossil fuel companies due to the risk their assets will become stranded as tougher emissions cut targets discourage their use and renewable energy becomes even cheaper.